 To protect and enhance Oregon's fish and wildlife and their habitats for use and enjoyment by present and future generations.

-Proactive & solution-based fish & wildlife management based on sound science
+Provide proactive and solution-based fish and wildlife management based on sound science

 Work as a team to accomplish our mission

 Ensure fiscal integrity